Medically reviewed on Jan 11, 2019

 Tinea cruris, treatment: Children ≥2 years and Adolescents: Topical: Apply twice daily for 2 weeks.

 Topical: For external use only; avoid contact with eyes.
 Wash and dry affected area before drug application.
 For tinea pedis, also apply to spaces between the toes.

 Aerosol, aerosol powder: Shake well prior to use.

 Frequency not defined.

-Dermatologic: Contact dermatitis, pruritus
+Dermatologic: Contact dermatitis, pruritus, stinging of the skin

 Concerns related to adverse effects:

 • Irritation: Discontinue if sensitivity or irritation occurs.

 • Pediatric: Not for self-medication (OTC use) in children <2 years of age.